mosaic-design-system/docs/src/components/chip.md

       Chips are mainly used to show statuses or as counters to indicate, for example, the number of unread notifications, emails, or outstanding tasks.
 By default, they are small and compact, and can be easily placed where space is limited and information is to be shown discretely.

-      Common uses are to show the number of messages a user has, or how many tasks may need to be completed.

       - - -